Chipdelmal/MoNeT_ML/DSDP/STP/AydenSalazar/AydenSalazarMarkdownReport.md

 ## Abstract

-Across the last year, the UC Berkeley School of Public Health's Marshall Lab has generated datasets on simulations of the deployment of CRISPR/Cas9 genetically-modified mosquitos in the islands of São Tomé and Príncipe in equatorial Africa for research on mosquito borne illnesses.
+Across the last year, the UC Berkeley School of Public Health's Marshall Lab has generated datasets on simulations of the deployment of CRISPR/Cas9 genetically-modified mosquitos in the islands of São Tomé and Príncipe in equatorial Africa for research on mosquito-borne illnesses.

 ## Objectives